Calebhn/Capstone-Project/README.md

 ![alt text](https://github.com/Calebhn/Capstone-Project/blob/main/img/reommendations.png)

-If the customer isa new one, the recommendation is done using best offers for the whole sample.
+If the customer is a new one, the recommendation is done using best offers for the whole sample.

 ![alt text](https://github.com/Calebhn/Capstone-Project/blob/main/img/sale_revenew_for_different_offers.png)